 I’ve piped them and dropped dollops with spoons in the past.
 Now I use what’s called a disher.

-A disher is a tool I can’t live without in my kitchen.
+Chef's tool tip: Call them dishers (the professional terms) or cookie scoops, this is a terrific little tool I can’t live without in my kitchen.
 I have 5-6 sizes of them in various sizes for various tasks.
 They make portion control and handling ingredients easy.
 For small puffs I use a #40 disher that is 1 ½” across.
 For truly bite-sized puffs, use the #60.

 Notes For Gluten-Free Bakers